Skip to content

 • Type: Record<string, object>

 Specify options to pass to CSS pre-processors.
 The file extensions are used as keys for the options.
-The supported options for each preprocessors can be found in their respective documentation:
+The supported options for each preprocessor can be found in their respective documentation:

 Example: